Traditional Moroccan Chicken Couscous Recipe with Apricot Preserves

 Perfect for Special Diets

-Use skinless chicken and limit olive oil for a lighter version. - Gluten-Free Alternative:
+Use skinless chicken and limit olive oil to make the dish even lighter.

-Substitute traditional couscous with gluten-free options like millet or quinoa. - Vegetarian Version:
+Swap traditional couscous for gluten-free options like quinoa or millet.

-Replace chicken with hearty vegetables and increase the amount of chickpeas for plant-based protein.
+Replace chicken with additional vegetables or boost the chickpeas for more plant-based protein.

 FAQs About Moroccan Chicken Couscous with Apricot Preserves